Raeren Castle

 Raeren Castle, locally known as Burg Raeren, lies in the town of the same name, just a couple of hundred meters from Raeren Tower, in the Liège province in the Wallonia region in Belgium.

-In the beginning Raeren Castle formed a single fief together with Raeren Tower, which was the main seat of the fief.
-At a later date Raeren Castle separated itself to become a neighboring fief.
+In the beginning, Raeren Castle formed a single fief with Raeren Tower, which was the main seat of the fief.
+Later, Raeren Castle separated to become a neighboring fief.

-When and by whom Raeren Castle was exactly built is not known.
+The exact date and builder of Raeren Castle are unknown.
 It was first mentioned in 1474 when it was owned by Jean d'Alensberg, who also built Alensberg Castle.
-At that time it would have been a tower house much like Raeren Tower.
+At that time, it was probably a tower house similar to Raeren Tower.

-In later centuries several other owners followed until 1790 when Raeren Castle was bought by the Schwartzenberg family, who also owned Raeren Tower at that time.
-In 1791, however, the castle came into the possession of the De Nuys-Von der Gracht family.
-They held the castle until the beginning of the 20th century.
+Over the following centuries, various other owners held the castle until 1790, when the Schwartzenberg family, who also owned Raeren Tower, bought it.
+However, in 1791, the castle came into the possession of the De Nuys-Von der Gracht family.
+They owned the castle until the early 20th century.

 Gallery